frfn/react-hooks/React-Hooks.md

 -   modifying `<Search>` component

     1.  added useState()
-    2.  two way binding for input
+    2.  two way binding for input, `value={}`
     3.  outsourced change method
-    4.  filter?
+    4.  filtering of values by search bar?
+How?
+Firebase has a filter option

         -   options:

         1. we can send an HTTP request for every key stroke, would work
         2. just use useEffect(), same idea, more elegant!

-        -   `[filter]` is showing a warning because we rely on props
+        -   `[filter]` is showing a warning because we rely on props, we used onLoadIngredients, so pop it in there

         1. adding props like `[filter, props]` is a problem bc every time a prop is passed, it rerenders!
+NO good.
-        2. it might sound strange that functions can change, but don't forget in JS that functions are objects and behave like any other value
+        2. it might sound strange that functions can change, but if the component rerenders, that object is now different
         3. `[filter, onLoadIngredients]` will work because of the fact above, a function behaves like any other value
             > TIP TO MYSELF: the ingredient is updated in `Ingredients.js` bc of the function!
         4. Published in Database